dlaliberte/bikeshed-intro/index.md

 - If your repo is `github.com/owner/repo-name`, then your html file will be at `owner.github.io/repo-name/index.html`.

 - Optional Configurations
-  - Maybe turn on [GitHub Apps - PR Preview](https://github.com/apps/pr-preview) for any repo that are not of one of the blanket-installed orgs listed there.
+  - Maybe turn on [GitHub Apps - PR Preview](https://github.com/apps/pr-preview) for any repo that is not of one of the blanket-installed orgs listed there.
 If you used the `npx` command above, the configuration file will be installed for you.

-## Specification Document Structure

-The `index.bs` template generated above will contain only a `"metadata"` section and an Introduction, but when you run `bikeshed spec index.html`, the
-`index.html` file will include the following sections (plus  two added sections which are required in all specifications).

-- **Title**:
-  - More details about this document:
-    - **This version**: the URL you provide in metadata
-    - **Editor**: the name and links you provide in metadata
-    - **copywright** generated

-- **Abstract**: From the metadata.

-- **Status of this document**: From the metadata.

-- **Table of Contents**: Generated automatically from sections.

-- **Introduction**: This section provides an overview of the purpose and scope of the standard.

-- **Security considerations**: _Add this section_, which describes security issues related to the standard and provides guidance on how to mitigate them.

-- **Privacy considerations**: _Add this section_, which describes privacy issues related to the standard and provides guidance on how to address them.

-- **Conformance**: This section describes how to conform to the standard and specifies the requirements for conformance.

-  - **Document conventions**: Generated content.

-  - **Conformant Algorithms**: Generated content.

-- **References**:

-  - **Normative References**: This section lists the other standards and specifications that are referenced within the document and are required for implementation of the standard.

 ## Specification Languages